We're here to help

 It teaches you about social engineering attacks, like phishing.
 And it helps you spot dodgy emails and texts that might lead to a data breach.

-About half of the cyber-attacks in the UK work because of phishing.
+In 2023, Stanford University research found that around 88% of all data breaches are caused by human error.
 Being clued up can mean never clicking on a bad link or sending money to a faraway prince.
 Trust us, it’s not a safe investment.

 But what happens if you do click on that link offering a lifetime supply of free chocolate?
 (Because let’s face it, who wouldn’t?)